richmahn/en_tn/rev/15/intro.md

 The events and pictures described in this chapter occur in heaven.

-Some translations set apart quotations.
-The ULB and many other English translations indent the lines of 15:3-4, which is a quotation of the song the angels were singing.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 15:3-4.

 #### Special concepts in this chapter ####